Elm (programming language): History

 Elm was initially designed by Evan Czaplicki as his thesis in 2012.
 The first release of Elm came with many examples and an online editor that made it easy to try out in a web browser.
-Evan joined Prezi in 2013 to work on Elm, and in 2016 moved to NoRedInk as an Open Source Engineer, also starting the Elm Software Foundation.
+Czaplicki joined Prezi in 2013 to work on Elm, and in 2016 moved to NoRedInk as an Open Source Engineer, also starting the Elm Software Foundation.

-The initial implementation of the Elm compiler targets HTML, CSS, and JavaScript.
-The set of core tools has continued to expand, now including a REPL, package manager, time-travelling debugger, and installers for macOS and Windows.
-Elm also has an ecosystem of community created libraries and Ellie, an advanced online editor that allows saved work and inclusion of community libraries.
+The initial implementation of the Elm compiler targets HyperText Markup Language (HTML), Cascading Style Sheets (CSS), and JavaScript.
+The set of core tools has continued to expand, now including a read–eval–print loop (REPL), package manager, time-travelling debugger, and installers for macOS and Windows.
+Elm also has an ecosystem of community created libraries, and Ellie, an advanced online editor that allows saved work and including community libraries.

 Features

-Elm has a small set of language constructs, including traditional if-expressions, let-expressions for local state, and case-expressions for pattern matching.
+Elm has a small set of language constructs, including traditional if-expressions, let-expressions for storing local values, and case-expressions for pattern matching.
 As a functional language, it supports anonymous functions, functions as arguments, and functions can return functions, the latter often by partial application of curried functions.
 Functions are called by value.
 Its semantics include immutable values, stateless functions, and static typing with type inference.
 Elm programs render HTML through a virtual DOM, and may interoperate with other code by using "JavaScript as a service".